 Senegal has made significant gains in improving public health over the past few decades.
 However, its decentralized, complex health system requires capacity strengthening to ensure the provision of equitable health services, particularly in maternal and child health care.

-Health indicators in these five particularly difficult regions show uneven performance and high prevalence of challenges like malaria in children.
+Health indicators in five particularly difficult regions show uneven performance and high prevalence of challenges like malaria in children.
 Just three of these regions account for 87% of malaria cases in the country.
 Maternal, child, and newborn health requires deeper support, action, and community engagement to improve health outcomes.

 Improving maternal and child health through the USAID Owod project